 Lee McDonald's Latest Posts

-San Francisco, California – November 30, 2020.
-Safe Harbor CPAs, a top-rated accounting firm in San Francisco, California, at https://www.safeharborcpa.com/, is proud to announce a new post on multistate tax issues, specifically the complexities of tax return preparation for remote and ‘work from home’ workers.
+San Francisco, California – February 2, 2021.
+Safe Harbor CPAs, a top-rated accounting firm in San Francisco, California at is proud to announce a new post on tax return preparation for San Francisco businesses.

 San Francisco Tax Preparation / CPA: Final Regulations Released on Small Business Simplified Accounting Rules

 The IRS has released final regulations addressing the post-2017 simplified accounting rules for small businesses.
 The final regulations adopt and modify proposed regulations released in August 2020.
 Implementation of the Rules The Tax Cuts and Jobs Act ( P.L.
 115-97) put in place a single $25 million gross receipts test for determining whether certain taxpayers […]

 The IRS has provided a safe harbor allowing a trade or business that manages or operates a qualified residential living facility to be treated as a “real property trade or business” solely for purposes of qualifying to make the Code Sec.
 163(j)(7)(B) election.
 This guidance formalizes the proposed safe harbor issued in Notice 2020-59, I.R.B. […]

 The IRS has released final regulations that address the changes made to Code Sec.
 162(f) by the Tax Cuts and Jobs Act (TCJA) ( P.L.
 115-97), concerning the deduction of certain fines, penalties, and other amounts.
 The final regulations also provide guidance relating to the information reporting requirements for fines and penalties under Code Sec. […]